-The Board of Regents reviews the record from the hearing and provides an opportunity for filing exceptions to the chancellor's decision and for oral arguments unless both parties waive in writing these rights.
+For cases involving faculty members and academic staff members, the Board of Regents reviews the record from the hearing and provides an opportunity for filing exceptions to the chancellor's decision and for oral arguments unless both parties waive in writing these rights.
 Within 60 days of receipt of the chancellor's decision, or otherwise as soon as practicable, the board shall simultaneously notify the parties of the board's final decision, which shall include the board's rationale for its decision.